ThRiFt-BORG/SabaSaba/README.md

 layers/: Kenya and county GeoJSON data.

-styles/: Choropleth styling (Blues ramp).
+styles/: Choropleth styling (Reds ramp).

 How to View Locally